Search This Blog

 Once away from Siam Reap, the road was quiet and a pleasure to cycle.
 The rain lasted no more than 10 minutes, and soon, the sun was shining bright again.
 I met the nicest people; a man stopped and handed me a Pocari Sweat.
 How nice was that?
 Later, I stopped to take a break and met a mum and her daughter who could speak some English.
 She was ever so helpful, and we took a few selfies.

 I was on the old Khmer highway between Angkor and Phnom Penh.
 It's a new road today, but surprisingly, the Kampong Kdei Bridge is still in use.
-Built in the 12th century, Spean Praptos, also known as Kampong Kdei Bridge, used to be the longest corbeled stone-arch bridge in the world, with over twenty narrow arches spanning 87 metres.
+Built in the 12th century, Spean Praptos, also known as the Kampong Kdei Bridge, was once the world's longest corbeled stone-arch bridge, with over 20 narrow arches spanning 87 metres.

 The ride to Phnom Pehn was surprisingly easy, as it is a new road.
 Still, it was pretty boring, and I believe that my ride along the river trail was far more interesting.
-However, it was easy riding, although not much happened except for stopping at Skun, known as Spider Village.
-The reason is that it’s a place well known for the exotic cuisine of tarantulas.
-Vendors sold deep-fried tarantulas coated in garlic and chillies, and although the aroma was appetising, I don’t think I can ever get myself to eat a tarantula.
+However, it was easy riding, though not much happened except for a stop at Skun, known as Spider Village.
+The reason is that it’s well known for its exotic tarantula cuisine.
+Vendors sold deep-fried tarantulas coated in garlic and chillies, and although the aroma was appetising, I don’t think I'll ever get myself to eat one.
 The last stretch into the capital was easy-going except for the chaotic traffic.
 I rarely made a booking, but this time I did, and as always, it was a total disaster, and I didn’t stay at the place booked.
-I, however, easily found a room as just about every second building in Phnom Pehn is a guesthouse.
+I, however, easily found a room, as nearly every second building in Phnom Penh is a guesthouse.

 I stayed in Phnom Penh for three nights as I quite like the place, and I had the usual housekeeping to attend to.
-I also met up with Matt, a friend for many years and we had supper at the Addis Restaurant.
-I love Ethiopian food, and the food at Addis is excellent and it made for a lovely and relaxing evening.
+I also met up with Matt, a friend for many years, and we had supper at the Addis Restaurant.
+I love Ethiopian food, and the food at Addis is excellent, which made for a lovely and relaxing evening.

-I paid for two nights and was thus slow to rise the following morning.
+I paid for two nights and thus rose slowly the following morning.
 With no plans for the day, I handed in my laundry as whenever I have a chance of having my laundry done for a dollar, I can’t resist.
 I did truly little the rest of the day except visit the Kampot market as no one can be in Kampot and not go to the market or buy the famous Kampot pepper, known as the best pepper in the world.

 I was up early to collect my laundry, but the lady couldn’t find it and asked that I return later.
 There wasn’t much to do in Kampot, so I took my bicycle and cycled to the old fishing village on the opposite side of the river.
 Much later, I returned and was happy to find that my laundry was located.
 I was so happy that I treated myself to Nachos & Gaugamela in Kampot Alley, where noodles are still handmade, and something is always steaming in a pot.